 I would like to thank my supervisors Dr. XXX and Dr. XXX for all their help and advice with this PhD.
 I would also like to thank my sisters, whom without this would have not been possible.
 I also appreciate all the support I received from the rest of my family.
 Lastly, I would like to thank the XXX for the studentship that allowed me to conduct this thesis.

 I would like to thank my esteemed supervisor – Dr. XXX for his invaluable supervision, support and tutelage during the course of my PhD degree.
 My gratitude extends to the Faculty of XXX for the funding opportunity to undertake my studies at the Department of XXX, University of XXX.
 Additionally, I would like to express gratitude to Dr. XXX for her treasured support which was really influential in shaping my experiment methods and critiquing my results.
 I also thank Dr. XXX, Dr. XXX, Dr. XXX for their mentorship.
-I would like to thank my friends, lab mates, colleagues – XXX, XXX, XXX, XXX for a cherished time spent together in the lab, and in social settings.
+I would like to thank my friends, lab mates, colleagues and research team – XXX, XXX, XXX, XXX for a cherished time spent together in the lab, and in social settings.
 My appreciation also goes out to my family and friends for their encouragement and support all through my studies.